gravitational/teleport/docs/4.3/admin-guide.md

 section below uses the `dir` backend as an example. `dir` backend uses the local filesystem of an auth server using the configurable `data_dir` directory.

-For highly available (HA) configuration, users can refer to our [DynamoDB](#using-dynamodb) or [etcd](#using-etcd) chapters on how to configure the SSH events and recorded sessions to be stored on network storage.
-It is even possible to store the audit log in multiple places at the same time, see `audit_events_uri` setting in the sample configuration file above for how to do that.
+For highly available (HA) configurations, users can refer to our [DynamoDB](#using-dynamodb) or [Firestore](#using-firestore) chapters for information on how to configure the SSH events and recorded sessions to be stored on network storage.
+It is even possible to store the audit log in multiple places at the same time - see `audit_events_uri` setting in the sample configuration file above for how to do that.

 Let's examine the Teleport audit log using the `dir` backend.
 The event log is stored in `data_dir` under `log` directory, usually `/var/lib/teleport/log` .